Self Care Is Not A Luxury

 If you put in the sand and small rocks first, the large rocks will never fit.
 So you schedule (put in) your essential items (the large rocks) in your calendar (the container) first.
 Then the important things (medium rocks), and then you pour in the everything else (sand) and it will fill the empty spaces that are left.

 That self-care time needs to be one of your large rocks.
 It’s like putting yourself on the calendar.
 YOU ARE A PRIORITY.
 It’s as important as a doctor appointment.
 When I was in the stage of having little ones home all day, which only ended two weeks ago when my youngest started school all day, I handled it like this.

 Instead I was honest.
-“Usually I would love to, but I have company this week, and I can’t do it.
+“Usually I would love to, but I am struggling to find time to help my own kids this week, and I can’t do it.
 I’d love to help another time.”
 Yes, I felt guilty for saying no. Also, I felt tremendous relief for not piling one more thing on myself when I was already overloaded.
 Saying no was the right thing to do.

 what didn't make the list?

 Other people will list different ideas that work for them, but they don’t work for me.
 Manicures and pedicures are wonderful, but they are too social to be replenishing.
 I like massages, but they require me to leave the house and go somewhere.
 I LOVE having lunch or dinner with a dear friend, but that doesn’t fill my well in this way.

 Socializing in general is draining to me, even when I love it.
 I had so much fun with family last week that my cheeks actually ache from smiling and laughing, but it was so draining at the same time that I need recovery time.
 I need to disengage for a while.

 So what if I’m tired?
 So what if I’m a little grouchy?
 So what if I have the occasional meltdown?
 Don’t we all?
 This is a huge problem for many women.
 We are last on our own list, and we are sending a message to everyone around us that we should be last on their list too.